-What follows is a final week of middle school not quite from hell, but from literally any town in America.
-Although Eighth Grade may feel presented in a rough, Vice documentary-like fashion (though it is not a mockumentary a la Zach Stone), what’s more so going on here is perhaps the first truly Generation Z arthouse film that utilizes all the noise of the demographic.
+What follows is a final week of middle school not entirely from hell but from literally any town in America.
+Although Eighth Grade may feel presented in a rough, Vice documentary-like fashion (though it is not a mockumentary a la Zach Stone), what’s more so going on here is perhaps the first indeed Generation Z arthouse film that utilizes all the noise of the demographic.
 EDM-orchestral booms, blaring pop music, and MacBook sounds are used to convey the tight, overwhelmed feeling of self-presentation Kayla feels virtually throughout the 94-minute runtime.

-After getting the chance to speak with Burnham and Fisher on the red carpet prior to the Atlanta Film Festival closing night screening I gratefully attended, I gained some insight into the process of how this film came about.
+After getting the chance to speak with Burnham and Fisher on the red carpet before the Atlanta Film Festival closing night screening, I gained some insight into the process of how this film came about.
 The primary cinematic inspiration for Eighth Grade and Burnham according to him was Catherine Breillat’s film À ma sœur!
-(Fat Girl), Darren Aronofsky’s The Wrestler, Foxcatcher, and the films of SteveMcQueen and John Cassavetes.
+(Fat Girl), Darren Aronofsky’s The Wrestler, Foxcatcher, and the movies of SteveMcQueen and John Cassavetes.
 He's done his homework.

 "What feels like grassroots to you?"